 - Its large size may not be suitable for limited spaces

 Monument Grills 4-burner propane gas grill with rotisserie

-With a total cooking space of 723 sq. in, you get 513 sq and 210 sq inches primary cooking area and swing- away warming rack area respectively.
-Hence cooking and grilling is made faster with its ability to multitask.
+With a total cooking space of 723 sq. in, you get 513 sq and 210 sq.
+Inches of primary cooking area and swing-away warming rack area, respectively.
+Hence cooking and grilling is made faster with their ability to multitask.

 - Ideal for large group